About Sikh Historical Chain

 Sikh Sovereignty

 This project was born out of the fight for justice.
 Sikhi has been twisted, diluted, and rewritten to serve political interests.
-It's not just a digital archive, it's resistance in the face of oppression.
 By putting our history on the blockchain, we remove it from the hands of governments and biased historians who manipulate narratives.
 This is a digital revolution, a way for Sikhs to reclaim their voice, protect their legacy, and make sure that no one can ever erase or distort the truth again.

 Sikhs have faced many battles.
-But the battle today is without bullets and without gunfire and that battle is behind closed doors and the battle now is on our history, on our language, on our heritage, on our people and the Panth itself.
+But the battle today is without bullets and without gunfire.
+The battle now is on our history, on our language, on our heritage, on our people and the Panth itself.
 As the archive grows, we will expand to include Sikh Shaheeds (martyrs) and political history.
 Now Sikhs have the capability to share the truth without interference from systems that seek to distort it through manipulation or omission.
 No longer malleable to external agendas.
-This is more than just a platform, it is a direct challenge to all the agendas, agencies and governments whom wish to disorientate Sikhi.
+It is a direct challenge to all the oligarchies, agencies and governments whom wish to disorientate Sikhi.